 Amiee and Adam’s First Dance in Costa Rica

 The top destinations for Americans wedding abroad are the Caribbean and Mexico, but Costa Rica, the Dominican Republic, and Jamaica are also popular.
 Amiee and Adam are an American couple living in Washington, D.C.
 They tied the knot in May 2014 in Los Altos in Manuel Antonio, Costa Rica, having vacationed there early in their romance.
 They engaged a local wedding planner to select other local vendors for everything from food to flowers.
-The bride’s dress was made of a fabric that could withstand the jungle humidity, and after the rain cleared, the forty-eight-person party was hopping.
+The bride’s dress was made of a fabric that could withstand the jungle humidity, and after the rain cleared, the 48-person party was hopping.

 Many of their guests stayed past the wedding to explore the “pura vida” of Costa Rica.
 In fact, wedding festivities at foreign destinations last six days on average.
 While the local economy gains from services exports that ensure the wedding goes off without a hitch, destination weddings also boost traditional tourism services as guests turn the opportunity into a vacation for themselves.

 Federica and Clint’s Return to a Spanish Island

 Federica is an Italian citizen.
 Her husband Clint is an American.
 They wed in September 2016 in Formentera, a beautiful Spanish island in the Mediterranean Sea.
 Federica had lived and worked on the island for several summers and was enchanted by the relaxed lifestyle and dazzling seascapes.